armory/documentation/_release_notes/armoryspinnaker_v1.10.74.md

 ## Highlighted Updates

-This release requires updates to your IAM policy.
+This release requires updates to your `SpinnakerManagedProfile` IAM policy.
 You can always find the latest policy [here.](http://docs.armory.io/install-guide/adding_accounts/#assume-roles-in-iam)
 The 2 new policies required are:

  - elasticloadbalancing:DeleteRule